-- 9. Discuss performance not personality.
+- How well do you feel you have done? - What do you feel are your strengths? - What do you like most/least about your job? - Why do you think that project went well? - Why do you think you didn't meet that target? - 9.
+Discuss performance not personality.
 Discussions on performance should be based on factual evidence, not opinion.
 Always refer to actual events or behaviour and to results compared with agreed performance measures.
 Individuals should be given plenty of scope to explain why something did or did not happen. - 10.
 Encourage analysis of performance.
 Don't just hand out praise or blame.
 Analyse jointly and objectively why things went well or badly and what can be done to maintain a high standard or to avoid problems in the future. - 11.
 Don't deliver unexpected criticisms.
 There should be no surprises.
 The discussion should only be concerned with events or behaviours that have been noted at the time they took place.
-Feedback on performance should be immediate.
-It should not wait until the end of the year.
-The purpose of the formal review is to reflect briefly on experiences during the review period and on this basis to look ahead. - 12.
-Agree measurable objectives and a plan of action.
+Feedback on performance should be immediate; it should not wait until the end of the year.
+The purpose of the formal review is to reflect briefly on experiences during the review period and on this basis to look ahead.

+12. Agree measurable objectives and a plan of action.
 The aim should be to end the review meeting on a positive note.

-These golden rules may sound straightforward and obvious enough, but they will only function properly in a culture that supports this type of approach.
-Hence the importance of getting and keeping top management support and the need to take special care in developing and introducing the system and in training managers and their staff.
+These golden rules may sound straightforward and obvious enough but they will only function properly in a culture that supports this type of approach.
+This emphasizes the importance of getting and keeping top management support and the need to take special care in developing and introducing the system and in training managers and their staff.